-Professional Title: Associate Professor, Interdisciplinary Studies
+Professional Title: Associate Professor, Global Interdisciplinary Studies, International Higher Education and Intercultural Relations

 Areas of Academic Focus and Expertise: Peace and conflict transformation studies and citizenship and civic engagement among youth, with a focus on collective violence in International conflict zones.